ervandew/eclim/doc/content/vim/java/ant.rst

 Currently the Eclipse ant file validation isn't as robust as one might hope.
-It doesn't validate that element attributes are correct, that child elements are valid, etc., but it does perform the following\:
+It doesn't validate that element attributes are correct, that child elements are valid, etc., but it does perform the following:

 - If a default target is specified, validate that it exists and that the target dependencies exist.